-As it happens when stories are passed down orally generation after generation, at this point it’s hard to say what’s truth, what’s myth, and what’s been embellished over the years.
+As it happens when stories are passed down orally generation to generation, at this point, it’s hard to say what’s truth, what’s myth, and what’s been embellished over the years.
 However, I can tell you that hearing these stories brought the whole landscape to life and it helped me appreciate the destination in a different way.

 I would’ve never heard these local stories had I just been zipping around from monastery to monastery in a car – at least not the stories about the kidnapping monks or the naughty monks thrown in jail! – so if you want to hear all the juicy gossip from centuries past, consider a hiking in Meteora with a local guide.
 That’s the best way to do it!